Osirium/pytojsonschema/README.md

 ServiceConfig = typing.Dict[str, typing.Any]
 ```

-You can also use one of the new Python 3.8 features, `typing.TypedDict`, to build stronger validation on dict-like
+You can use one of the new Python 3.8 features, `typing.TypedDict`, to build stronger validation on dict-like
 objects (Only class-based syntax).
 As you can see, you can chain types with no restrictions:

 ```python